0BAB1/HOLY_CORE_COURSE/fpga_edition/fpga_edition.md

 ![full holy core](../images/HOLY_CORE_FPGA.png)

 And that was the full core !
-Now that we know the *why*, let's do the *howù shall we ?
+Now that we know the *why*, let's do the *how* shall we ?

 ## 3 : Actual cache design